material-components/material-components-web/packages/mdc-ripple/README.md

 --- | ---
-`mdc-states-base-color($color)` | Sets up base state styles using the provided color `mdc-states-hover-opacity($opacity)` | Adds styles for hover state using the provided opacity `mdc-states-focus-opacity($opacity, $include-focus-within)` | Adds styles for focus state using the provided opacity, optionally including `::focus-within` selector for focused state of CSS-only components (useful when an element under the root node receives focus)
+`mdc-states-base-color($color)` | Sets up base state styles using the provided color `mdc-states-hover-opacity($opacity)` | Adds styles for hover state using the provided opacity `mdc-states-focus-opacity($opacity, $has-nested-focusable-element)` | Adds styles for focus state using the provided opacity. `$has-nested-focusable-element` defaults to `false` but should be set to `true` if the component contains a focusable element (e.g. an input) under the root node.
 `mdc-states-press-opacity($opacity)` | Adds styles for press state using the provided opacity

 #### Legacy Sass API